xrecoba/Tennis-Refactoring-Git-Kata/README.md

 - First line has less than 80 chars
 - Cohesive
 - Intermediate commits compile
-- Tells a story as you’d like to read it
-- Blank line between subject and body
+- Has a blank line between subject and body
 - Uses imperative in subject and no finishing point
-- Right spelling
+- Has proper spelling
 - Not “too” big

+Your task:
+* Rewrite git history so the story is more readable
+* Apply git commit best practices to the messages
+* Use [GitMoji](https://gitmoji.dev/) if you please 😊

 ## Concepts to practice at every step
-Look at them only if you need help :P.
+Look at them only if you need help 😛.
 <details>
            <summary>One last thing</summary>
            <p>Committing part of your changes using stages.
 An example <a href="https://levelup.gitconnected.com/staging-commits-with-git-add-patch-1eb18849aedb">here</a></p>